 Sellers can gain their eligibility as soon as they switch from MFN to FBA fulfillment.
 But if they choose not to, then winning the This refers to the situation where a sel… More is an uphill struggle.
 And it’s down mostly to customer service because this aspect is linked to 4 of the 8 criteria mentioned earlier.

 Amazon expects sellers to ship and respond to queries on the same day.
 You should also bring the Cancellation Rate and the Order Defect Rate as close to 0% as possible.
 Baseline performance goals are simply not enough.

 Tip: Some sellers outsource customer services over the holidays, hire more staff, or switch some of their products to FBA.
 Whichever way you lean, business as usual is not an option.

-It’s not unusual for Amazon to deny the Buy Box to sellers who only stock a few units of a very popular item.
+It’s not unusual for Amazon to deny the This refers to the situation where a sel… More to sellers who only stock a few units of a very popular item.
 This minimizes the risk of letting down customers who buy the same item at the same time.